pnp/PnP/Samples/Core.ListItemChangeMonitor/ReadMe.md

 ### ChangeQuery properties ###

-The properties of the ChangeQuery object can be separated into two general categories – change actions and objects changed.
-(Abstracting the properties to a couple of Enumerations would be a nice exercise for some ambitious reader.)
+The properties of the ChangeQuery object can be separated into two general categories - change actions and objects changed.

 Change Action
 - Add